HOW DO WE ARRANGE A BAPTISM?

 When you book the Baptism, you will be asked to give details of the people you would like to act as Godparents.
 If you don’t have this information at the time, it will be possible to for you to let the Baptism Secretaries know later.

-Church law requires Godparents to be Baptized and Confirmed.
+Church law requires Godparents to be Baptised and Confirmed.
 It doesn’t matter in which Christian Church they were Baptised or Confirmed.
 If it is not possible for you to find Godparents who have been Confirmed, then this requirement may be relaxed.
 Someone who has not been Baptised, however, cannot be a Godparent, but they can be a sponsor.

 Traditionally, children have three Godparents—two of the same sex as the child, and one of the opposite sex.
 If you cannot find three Godparents, then one of each sex will be sufficient.
-It is possible to have more, if you wish, but no more than five.
+It is possible to have more, if you wish, but no more than four.

 Godparents share responsibility with the parents to see that the child is given a Christian upbringing within the family of the Church.
 At the service, they will be asked: